Skip to main content

 The endless pursuit of efficiency

-“e” stands for endless pursuit of efficiency.
+“e” stands for the endless pursuit of efficiency.
 Whether it is an emerging mobile platform or an established computing system, all electronic devices rely on energy.
-Energy efficiency, i.e., providing same quality of user experience using less energy, has plentiful benefits.
+Energy efficiency, i.e., providing the same quality of user experience using less energy, has numerous benefits.
 At the personal level, it means longer battery life and more freedom.
 At the organizational level, it means huge savings in operating costs.
-Finally, at the society level, energy efficiency has huge environmental and economical benefits.
+Finally, at the society level, energy efficiency has huge environmental and economic benefits, especially with the rise of energy-hungry AI models.

 Recent news on eLab: